acmsigsoft/EmpiricalStandards/docs/standards/GroundedTheory.md

 <results>

-- [ ]	states results in terms of abstract concepts that assign meaning to data ("theoretical coding": do not merely _describe_ the data)
+- [ ]	states results in terms of concepts that assign meaning to data ("theoretical coding": do not merely _describe_ the data)
 - [ ]	grounds most or all important concepts in raw data explicitly (e.g. by providing quotations)

 <discussion>